Finitistic dimensions over commutative DG-rings: Local-to-global for projective dimension

-\begin{rem} In view of the difficult proof of this theorem, and since by \cref{cor:injdimcoreduction} we know it is possible to reduce the computation of projective dimension over $A$ to a computation of projective dimension over $\mrm{H}^0(A)$, the reader might wonder whether it is possible to use this reduction to deduce \cref{thm:globalfpdbound} directly from the corresponding result for rings.
-However, in general this is not possible as we now explain.
-Even though one already knows that \cref{thm:globalfpdbound} holds for complexes over rings (see for example~\cite[Corollary 8.5.18]{dcmca}), the only conclusion one can obtain is that if $M \in \cat{D}^{\mrm{b}}(A)$ has $\flatdim_A(M) < \infty$, then
+\begin{rem} Since by \cref{cor:injdimcoreduction} we know it is possible to reduce the computation of projective dimension over $A$ to a computation of projective dimension over $\mrm{H}^0(A)$, the reader might wonder whether it is possible to use this reduction to deduce \cref{thm:globalfpdbound} directly from the corresponding result for complexes over rings.
+However, this is not possible in general.
+Even though the analogous result of \cref{thm:globalfpdbound} holds for complexes over rings (see for example~\cite[Corollary 8.5.18]{dcmca}), the only conclusion one can obtain is that if $M \in \cat{D}^{\mrm{b}}(A)$ has $\flatdim_A(M) < \infty$, then